 Dyshann and Team Aquastone Venue 2018

-On November 3rd 2018 Aquastone will be celebrating it’s Shared Space by hosting a Pop-up featuring Graphic Tees and Prints.
+In 2018, Aquastone celebrated its Shared Space by hosting a Pop-up featuring Graphic Tees and Prints.

 Aquastone Graphic Arts and Print is pleased to announce a premiere graphic design show of student internship work in collaboration with Dyshann Anderson from Aquastone Graphic Arts & Print located in Hartford, Connecticut’s Design District.
-Twelve digital art works created from photo portraits and following specific themes in fine art, music and modern actors, will be on display at 1477 Park Street, Hartford CT Saturday November 3th, 2018.
+Twelve digital art works created from photo portraits and following specific themes in fine art, music and modern actors, were on display at 1477 Park Street, Hartford CT.

 MCC Cooperative education is an academic program that assists students with placement into both paid and unpaid work experiences that are directly related to their area of study and for which they can earn three academic credits.
 Students who participate in this program get work experience, make contacts and get references in their profession, and many are offered long term employment at the end of their work experience obligation.

 Dyshann Anderson is proprietor of Aquastone Graphic Arts & Print, Hartford Design District, 1477 Park Street, First Floor, Hartford, CT 06106.